mikenomitch/consul-gateway-on-nomad/Readme.md

     iii.
 Run `nomad run api-gateway-docker.nomad.hcl`
     iv.
 Check Nomad UI, you should see the job running.
     v.
 Check Consul UI, you should see the API-GW registered.
-6. Start example-app, following instructions below.
+6. Start hello-app, following instructions below.
     i.
 Look at the hello-app-golang-docker.nomad.hcl file in this repo. ii.
 Edit the ports and Consul address appropriately. iii.
 Run `nomad run hello-app-golang-docker.nomad.hcl`